 “Remember, the firemen are rarely necessary.
 The public itself stopped reading of its own accord.”

 Strength: Character Development

 Fahrenheit 451 is an excellent example of a character-driven story that shows us how the protagonist changes.
 Guy starts out as a flat person, just like everyone else, not really questioning his job as a firefighter.
 (Or rather, as we find out, not allowing himself to question it.)

-The true change in Guy comes when he allows himself to fully present in the moment in a way he never has before.
+The true change in Guy comes when he allows himself to be fully present in the moment in a way he never has been before.